ryonakano/reco/README.md

 ## The Story Behind This App

-This app is originally designed and released for elementary OS.
+This app was originally designed and released for elementary OS.

 One day, I had to take minutes for a meeting in my department with my elementary laptop.
 The discussion was so fast-paced, though, that I couldn't listen and write down everything in the minutes.
 When I got home, I searched for a sound recorder app.
 I found some non-elementary apps like GNOME Sound Recorder, but there were none for elementary OS.
 Thus, I decided to create one designed for elementary OS.